nikodemus/foolang/docs/Arrays.md

-# Array
+# Foolang Arrays

-Basic approach: steal from Julia, numpy, and Fortress
+**Basic approach**: steal from Julia, numpy, and Fortress

+**Status**: interface design mostly there (small holes), implementation not really even started.

-Array is an abstract interface.
+`Array` is an abstract interface.
 Array shape and size may be mutable.
 Users can implement new types of arrays.

-Builtin array types are Vector, Matrix, and NdArray.
-Builtin types use [] syntax as the constructor.
-(Or maybe {} -- the jury is still out.)
+Builtin array types are `Vector`, `Matrix`, and `NdArray`.
+Builtin types use `[]` syntax as the constructor.
+(Or maybe `{}` -- the jury is still out.)

-NOTE: Elements of array constructor expressions must be parenthesized unless they are constants, variable references, or prefix messages to either constants or variable references.
+**NOTE**: In current design elements of array constructor expressions must be parenthesized unless they are constants, variable references, or prefix messages to either constants or variable references.
 This is to allow using whitespace as separators in matrices and ndarrays.

 ## Specialization